 The funding is provided through the Australian Renewable Energy Agency (ARENA), building on its support for Relectrify in second-life EV battery applications announced in June 2024.

-Without an inverter, AC1 was designed to generate grid-ready AC power directly from battery cells.
+Relectrify's innovation, called AC1, is designed to generate grid-ready AC power directly from battery cells without an inverter.
 It is expected to cut costs, reduce battery degradation and assist in providing more reliable and affordable energy.

 Up to 100 megawatt hours of AC1 systems will be deployed by Relectrify in three markets: commercial, industrial and small front-of-meter.